USEPA/emf/EMF/deploy/doc/guides/ch2_client.md

 ## Requirements ##

 The EMF client is a graphical desktop application written in Java.
 While it is primarily developed and used in Windows, it will run under Mac OS X and Linux (although due to font differences the window layout may not be optimal).
-The EMF client can be run on Windows XP, Windows 7, or Windows 8.
+The EMF client can be run on Windows 7, Windows 8, or Windows 10.

 ### Checking Your Java Installation ###

-The EMF requires Java 6 or greater.
+The EMF requires Java 7 or greater.
 The following instructions will help you check if you have Java installed on your Windows machine and what version is installed.
 If you need more details, please visit [How to find Java version in Windows](http://www.java.com/en/download/help/version_manual.xml) [java.com].

 The latest version(s) of Java on your system will be listed as Java 7 with an associated Update number (eg. Java 7 Update 21).
 Older versions may be listed as Java(TM), Java Runtime Environment, Java SE, J2SE or Java 2.